Check out appoLearning.com, because your kids deserve the very best educational apps!

 There are also stand-alone interactive comics or graphic novels aimed squarely at this age group.
 The Middle School Confidential series has few frills but looks at the difficult social issues tweens face every day.
 The Gwaii is a favorite here and tells an eco-friendly tale with 3D-like comic panels.
 Or perfect-for-Halloween, try Dracula: The Official Stoker Family Edition.
 It’s rated 12+ but my reluctant reader was engrossed and has had no nightmares.

 There are also book-app hybrids, like Ultimate Dinopedia, Barefoot World Atlas, and the entire Britannica Kids series (Ancient Egypt is my son’s favorite).
-For tweens having a tough time learning to read, check out Oceanhouse Media’s Dr Seuss Learning Library titles including There’s No Place Like Space!: All About Our Solar System and their Smithsonian Collection digibooks on living animals and extinct species.
+For tweens having a tough time learning to read, check out Oceanhouse Media’s Dr Seuss Learning Library titles including There’s No Place Like Space!: All About Our Solar System.

 Open world games and creative play